Superjomn/superjomn.github.io/content/posts/reduce-cuda.md

 }
 ```

-It can reach 70GB/s, which is 29% improved than the basic one.
+The optimization yields a 70GB/s throughput, marking a 29% improvement over the basic version.

 #### Read two elements one time {#read-two-elements-one-time}

-The last version has a low DRAM throughput: `DRAM Throughput [%]	20.63`, that may due to the following reasons:
+The preceding version's DRAM throughput was only 20.63%, likely due to

-1. The grid size is small due to a small input, so the resource is not fully utilized with the threads
+1. Insufficient grid size for small inputs, leading to underutilized thread resources.
-2. Each thread reads only one element, considering there are a fixed number of resident thread blocks in SMs for a specific kernel, which means a small number of LD instructions are launched each time.
+2. Each thread reading a single element at a time, given the fixed number of resident thread blocks per SM for a specific kernel, results in a limited number of load instructions issued.

-To improve the DRAM Throughput, for small grid size, we can make the thread read more than one element each time.
+To enhance DRAM throughput, especially for smaller grid sizes, threads can be configured to read more than one element at a time.

 ```C++
 __global__ void reduce_smem_3_read_two(int* g_idata, int* g_odata, unsigned int n)